sethlawson/Discord_drafting_bot/README.md

 Gameplay goes as follows:
-A member of a discord with this botcan either pm the bot or publicly post '!qoob' Any member of the channel can '!join' the cube by pming the bot, including (its not done automatically!) the host Once ready, the host can pm the bot '!start' to begin the drafting process The bot will shuffle the strings and will 'deal' packsize number of strings to each player by pm, with indexes next to each string.
+A member of a discord with this botcan either pm the bot or publicly post '!qoob' Any member of the channel can '!join' the cube by pming the bot, including (its not done automatically!) the host Once ready, the host can pm the bot '!start' to begin the drafting process.
+The bot will shuffle the strings and will 'deal' packsize number of strings to each player by pm, with indexes next to each string.
 Players will draft a string by pming the bot the number's index.
 Once all players have submitted a choice, the bot will rotate the packs, and the next round will begin.